 Purdue Libraries, as a federal depository library, provides access to many U.S. Government information resources including those produced by the U.S. Congress.
 Numerous paper, microform, and electronic information resources are produced by the U.S. House and Senate, congressional committees, and congressional support agencies.
 Most of these are in the government documents collection on the 1st floor of HSSE Library's periodical stacks and have call numbers beginning with the letters X or Y with the following being examples Y 4.AR 5/3:S.HRG.
 108-301, Y 10.2:B 85/3, and Y 1.1/8:109-88.

-The Libraries Online Public Access Catalog (OPAC) is a good place to begin looking for congressional information.
+The Libraries online catalog is a good place to begin looking for congressional information.
 Library of Congress Subject Headings (LCSH) terms you can use to search include:

 Useful commercial journals and databases for accessing information about Congress and its activities include:

 Federal resources for accessing congressional legislative information include GovInfo and the Library of Congress' Congress.gov.
 Both of these resources can be used for searching congressional bills, committee reports on legislation, and the Congressional Record.
 The Congressional Record is a particularly important publication because it contains the text of bills, speeches made by Representatives and Senators, and recorded votes.
 ProQuest Congressional can be used to search for historic congressional and executive branch documents from 1789-1969 and the Congressional Record and its predecessor publications until 1997.
 Congressional district maps for Indiana are from the U.S. Geological Survey's National Atlas of the United States.